 If you have a faint black line on your nails, it is most likely a harmless condition called melanonychia.

-This occurs when the cells that produce melanin (the pigment that gives color to our skin and hair) become overstimulated and begin to produce too much pigment.
-Melanonychia can be caused by certain medications, exposure to UV light, or trauma to the nail.
+This occurs when the cells that produce melanin (the pigment that gives color to our skin and hair) become overstimulated and begin to make too much pigment.
+Certain medications, UV light exposure, or nail trauma can cause Melanonychia.

 When you should see a doctor about the faint black line on your nails